csc-training/csc-env-eff/_hands-on/connecting/ssh-puhti.md

 ### Remote graphics

-💬 By default remote graphics may not work.
-Try the following if you want to use any graphical tools in Puhti.
+💬 Remote graphics may not work by default.
+Try the [Puhti web interface](https://docs.csc.fi/computing/webinterface/) for running graphical applications.
+Another option is to enable X11-tunneling as follows.

-#### In Linux/macOS
+#### On Linux/macOS

-1. Add X11-tunneling to your ssh-connection by adding `-X` or `-Y` to your command like this (replace `cscusername` with your CSC username):
+1. Add X11-tunneling to your SSH connection by adding `-X` or `-Y` to your `ssh` command like this (replace `cscusername` with your CSC username):

 ```bash
 ssh -X cscusername@puhti.csc.fi
 ```

-#### In Windows
+#### On Windows

 1. MobaXterm will actually tunnel the connection by default.

-☝🏻 For intensive remote graphics we recommend using the [Web Interface](https://www.puhti.csc.fi/).
+☝🏻 For intensive remote graphics we recommend using the [Puhti web interface](https://www.puhti.csc.fi/).

 ## More information